OSU-STARLAB/EdgeCut/README.md

 ## Quick Start for our repository

-If the software dependencies are met, then it is easy to run this repository.
-If you run cell by cell, you will get the result (total hop count, aspl, diameter, and time required) of a 8x8, 64 node ring network for all the experimenting methods.
+If the software dependencies are met, then it is simple to run this repository.
+If you run cell by cell, you will get the results(total hop count, aspl, diameter, and time required) for a 8x8, 64 node ring network.
 If you are interested to run all the different sizes of networks then you will need to uncomment the lines in the last cell.

 *Software dependencies*